marcussacana/EXSearch/Readme.md

 # Strategy

-The search use the character repetion and serach for a repetion with the same pattern of repetions for example:
+The search use the character repetion and search for a repetion with the same pattern of repetions for example:

 ***"This is just a sample text"***